eonist/How-to-collaborate-on-github/README.md

  ### **TLDR;**
  >  We are all busy right?
 And we don’t have time for long reads anymore.
-That’s ok, you can just fork this book, download the pdf or star it and revisit it later.
-The book is about how we can stay motivated when we collaborate on github, how we can avoid feature-creep and complexity and how we can handle unrealistic expectations and deadlines.
+That’s ok, because you can just fork this book, download the pdf or even star it and revisit later.
+The book is he to provide insight on how to remain motivated when collaborating on Github, how to avoid feature-creep and complexity and finally how tactics to handle unrealistic expectations and deadlines.
 Please feel free to give feedback or suggest further reading, I can’t guarantee that it will make it in to the book, as I want it to be as succinct as possible.
 But it wouldn't be a very good book about collaboration if it only ever had one contributor. 🙏
  >

 ### **Acknowledgment:**
 > This book is still in a _very early_ stage.
-It revolves around the programing language `swift` but should be applicable to any programming language.
-It's written from the point of view of the developer as oppose to being written top-down by management.
+It revolves around the programing language `Swift` but should be applicable to any programming language.
+It's written from the point of view of the developer as opposed to being written top-down by management.
 Opinions are my own and may not necessarily reflect the views of companies I work for.
 Please feel free to open an issue or make a pull-request if you find typos or incorrect information.
 License: [MIT](https://en.wikipedia.org/wiki/MIT_License) (Free & open source)
 >

 # **Collaboration**